Designing Your Event-Driven Architecture

 Create an Application Domain

 To get started with Designer, you need an application domain to work in.
 Application domains generally represent different lines of business, development teams, or any other logical categories that makes sense for your EDA and development process.
-You will create an application domain for this tutorial.

 To create an application domain perform these steps.